TheFischerLab/Flipper/README.md

                         This is slow. default = False
 ```
 The `-t` flag controls the sigma threshold used for peakfinding.
 The default is 0.3.
 The `-plot` flag controls creating and saving plots.
 These plots show the data range used for integration (based on the sigma threshold) and shows detected peaks by marking them with an `x`.
+An example of this is in the `examples` folder.
 Options controlling the peak integration follow from the `find_peaks` SciPy function and more information can found in their [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).

 ## Results
 As the program runs, the current status will be printed to the screen.